sendgrid/sendgrid-nodejs/README.md

 <a name="use_cases"></a>
 # Use Cases

-[Examples of common email use cases](https://github.com/sendgrid/sendgrid-nodejs/blob/master/USE_CASES.md), such as how to send an email with a transactional template or adding attachments.
+[Examples of common and advanced email use cases](https://github.com/sendgrid/sendgrid-nodejs/blob/master/packages/mail/USE_CASES.md), such as how to send an email with a transactional template or adding attachments.

 <a name="usage"></a>
 # Additional Documentation